 Duck in red wine is a typical Italian dish, rich in flavor and with a strong taste.
-The tender and succulent duck meat pairs perfectly with red wine, creating an irresistible combination.
+The tender and succulent meat of the duck pairs perfectly with red wine, creating an irresistible combination.
 The marinade with onion, celery, leek, carrot, bay leaf, and red wine gives the meat an intense and aromatic flavor.
 This dish is perfect to serve during special occasions or for a romantic dinner.

 Pour 1/2 liter of the stock prepared with the carcass into the pan, cover with a lid, and cook for another 10 minutes.